conterra/mapapps-welcome/README.md

 ------------------
 **Requirement: map.apps 4.2.0**

-Add the bundle "dn_welcome" to your map.apps 4 app.
+1. First, you need to add the bundle "dn_welcome" to your app.

-To customize the window add the following code to your app.json
+2. After that, you can customize the content of the welcome window.

+#### Example:

       "bundles": {
         "dn_welcome": {
           "WelcomeWidgetFactory":{
             "title": "Your title",
             "infotext": "Your text",
             "buttonText":"Your button text",
             "checkboxText": "Your checkbox text",
             "accept": false, //if set to true the window will be transformed to a disclaimer window "imgUrl": "Your Image URL"
           }
         },

- Or simply adjust the attributes during the live-configuration.
- To adjust the size of the window find the following part in your app.json

          "templates": {
        "TemplateModel": {
          "_templates": [
            {
              "name": "seasons",
              "widgets": [
+             {
+                  "widgetRole": "welcomeInfo",
+                       "window": {
+                          "marginBox": {
+                             "w": your width,
+                             "h": your height
+                             }
+                          }
+              }
              ]
            }
          ]